ORGANISATION AND STRUCTURE

 For members, our consultation is done through: direct email, face-to-face consultation (via meetings or one on one consultation), mass sms messages and through the ATG members Facebook page (the access of which is limited to ATG Professional and Honorary Members).
 We also regularly request impact statements regarding specific legislation or regulatory changes to the wider profession and where relevant the general public.

 Please see details below on how to submit.

 For the wider community – those professional tattooists who are not members of the ATG – we offer the opportunity for submissions in regard to legislative or regulatory issues via the ATG Facebook public page or directly by email or personal meetings.

-We are not only interested in Government Legislation!
-If you perceive that there is something you wish to bring to our attention or you simply would like to know more about the work we do then contact us at email@example.com
+We are not just interested in Government Legislation!
+If you perceive that there is something you wish to bring to our attention or you simply would like to know more about the work we do then contact Jarrad Chivers at

 Please see HOW TO SUBMIT below for more details.

 For the general public, we offer people the opportunity to express their concern or experience regarding tattooing within their State directly to the ATG through the ATG public Facebook page, or through the email contacts on the ATG website.
 Occasionally we will ask for direct feedback for a specific concern on the ATG public Facebook page.
 If you are a member of the general public and have a concern regarding a specific tattoo practice within your State, or an experience you’ve had, please see below.

 If you are a professional tattooist, ATG member or a member of the public and wish to give a submission regarding the regulation and legislation within your State or a personal experience that reflects on these, please email it to:

 Your name, business or personal address, and contact email address, and be signed if it is to be submitted by the ATG to any Government department for consideration on any matter.

 Your view about the particular matter, including any specific concerns or experiences which reflect on your view.